clarafu/envstruct/README.md

 }
 ```

-Envstruct will then fetch the environment variable `FIELD`, parse it and set it
+`envstruct` will then fetch the environment variable `FIELD`, parse it and set it
 back into your struct.
 So if you had `FIELD=foo` set as an envionment variable,
 the result will be: